-Figure 1 Total landings of small pelagic stocks (Sardinella, Anchovies and Mackerel) in red and effort in number of canoes targeting small pelagics from 1990 to 2015 in Ghana .3 Figure 2 Biomass trends of small pelagic fish stocks (Sardinella, Anchovies and Mackerel) i n metric tons from 1990 to 2015 in Ghana. .7 Figure 3 Trends of fishing mortality of small pelagic stocks (Sardinella, Anchovies and Mackerel) from 1990 to 2015 in Ghana .7 Figure 4 Production model residuals over the time series 1990 - 2015.
-10 Figure 5 Bootstrap distribution of 1000 trials of estimates of fishing mortality at the maximum sustainable yield (Fmsy = 0.30) 11 Figure 6 Bootstrap distribution of 1000 trials of estimates of biomass at the maximum sustainable yield (Bmsy = 310,000 metric tons = rebuilding target) 11
+Figure 1.
+Landings of small pelagic stocks (Sardinellas, Anchovies and Mackerel) in orange e and effort in number of canoes targeting small pelagics from 1990 to 2016 in Ghana 1 Figure 2 Spatial stock identification of sardinella in the south CECAF area 2 Figure 3 Total landings of small pelagic stocks (Sardinellas, Anchovies and Mackerel) in re- ed and effort in number of canoes targeting small pelagics from 1990 to 2016 in Ghana 3 Figure 4 Model estimates of relative biomass trends of small pelagic fish stocks (blue line) and acoustic survey point estimates (red dots) from the acoustic surveys from R/V Fridtjof Nansen (1990-2016).
+7 Figure 5 Trends of fishing mortality of small pelagic stocks (Sardinella, Anchovies and Mackerel) from 1990 to 2016 in Ghana 7 Figure 6 Control rule showing the trends of the relationship between biomass and fishing mortality over time for Ghana's small pelagic fishery.
+9 Figure 7 Status quo projection of the small pelagic stocks (orange line and Box points) with 1 catch (black line) kept constant at >20,000 mt per year. .10 Figure 8 Biomass rebuilding scenario under F=0.4 .11 Figure 9 Changes in annual landings under a F=0.4 scenario. .12 Figure 10 Production model residuals over the time series 1990 - 2016. .15 Figure 11 Bootstrap distribution of 1000 trials of estimates of fishing mortality at the maximum sustainable yield (Fmsy = 0.30) .16

+Figure 12 Boots trap distribution of 1000 trials s of estimates of biomass at the max imum sustainable vield (Bmsy = 310,000 metric c tons = rebuilding target) 16